The Immune System

 A Grape seed extract is thought to neutralize free radicals (anti-oxidant), reduce inflammation, stabilize collagen and elastin, act as a natural antihistamine, and protect and heal connective tissue.
 Its anti- inflammatory action is thought to be derived form it's ability to inhibit the release of histamines and prostaglandin.

 There have been numerous studies that show the benefits of moderate red wine consumption on health most of these studies distinguish red wine from white wine.
-A recent study shows that a particular polyphenol in grape skins, resveratrol, inhibits blood platelet aggregation.
+A recent study shows that a particular polyphenol in grape skins, reservation, inhibits blood platelet aggregation.
 The difference between red and white wine is that red wine is fermented with the grape skins, while white wine has the skins removed prior to fermentation.
-So, red wine contains the beneficial resveratrol, while white wine does not.
+So, red wine contains the beneficial reservation, while white wine does not.
 This is one way that red wine consumption protects the heart.

 Sources of PCO